-The Commercial Tenant's Guide to NNN Leases
+The Commercial Tenant's Guide to Triple Net (NNN) Leases

 A NNN lease (triple net lease) is a commercial lease structure where the tenant pays base rent plus three separate expense categories: property taxes, building insurance, and common area maintenance (CAM).
 In a NNN lease, the landlord passes through virtually all property operating costs to the tenant, leaving the landlord with a predictable net income stream and placing the cost uncertainty on the tenant's side of the table.

 That structure is the defining feature of NNN leases, and it shows up across roughly 65% of retail and industrial commercial space in the United States, according to CoStar Group's 2024 commercial lease market analysis.
-For tenants signing a NNN lease for the first time, the financial exposure is often larger than expected — not because base rent is high, but because the three nets add up in ways that are easy to underestimate, and difficult to audit without the right documentation.
+For tenants signing a NNN lease for the first time, the financial exposure is often larger than expected, not because base rent is high, but because the three nets add up in ways that are easy to underestimate, and difficult to audit without the right documentation.

 This guide explains what each of the three nets actually includes, how NNN leases compare to other lease structures, where CAM fits within the NNN framework, and what tenants get wrong when they receive their annual reconciliation statement.